-c.
-Dividends:

-- 1. In the event that cash dividends are declared by the Company, such dividends will be declared and paid in Israeli currency.
+- c.
+Dividends: - In the event that cash dividends are declared by the Company, such dividends will be declared and paid in Israeli currency.
 Under current Israeli regulations, any cash dividend in Israeli currency paid in respect of ordinary shares purchased by non-residents of Israel with non-Israeli currency, may be freely repatriated in such non-Israeli currency, at the exchange rate prevailing at the time of repatriation.
 As set forth in Note 15, the Company's Board of Directors declared a cash dividend in the amount of \$0.45 per share (or approximately \$25,000) to be paid in April 2019.
-However, the Company has not adopted a general policy regarding the distribution of dividends and makes no statements as to the distribution of dividends in the foreseeable future. - 2.
+However, the Company has not adopted a general policy regarding the distribution of dividends in the foreseeable future. - 2.
 Pursuant to the terms of a loan from a bank (see also Note 11c), the Company is restricted from paying cash dividends to its shareholders without initial approval from the bank, the company has obtained such an approval with respect to the expected distribution.